Last updated: January 14, 2022

 - Investigating and responding to any comments or complaints that you may send us;

-- In connection with legal claims, compliance, regulatory and investigative purposes as necessary (including disclosure of information in connection with legal process or litigation).
+- In connection with legal claims, compliance, regulatory and investigative purposes as necessary (including disclosure of information in connection with government agency requests, legal process or litigation.

-- Where you give Adobe your consent or otherwise consistent with your choices:
+- Where required, when you give Adobe your consent or otherwise consistent with your choices:

-- Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes (where your consent is required);
+- Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes;

-- Placing cookies and using similar technologies on our websites, on our apps and in email communications, in accordance with our Cookies Policy [https://www.adobe.com/privacy/cookies.html] and the information provided to you when those technologies are used;
+- Placing cookies and using similar technologies in our Services and Software and in email communications, in accordance with our Cookies Policy [https://www.adobe.com/privacy/cookies.html] and the information provided to you when those technologies are used;

-- Accessing information stored on your device relating to your use of, and engagement with, websites and apps (e.g., Adobe Connect meetings) and crash reports;
+- Accessing information stored on your device relating to your use of, and engagement with, Services and Software (e.g., Adobe Connect meetings) and crash reports;

-- Using automated systems to analyze your content using techniques such as machine learning in order to improve our services and the user experience (where your consent is required);
+- Analyzing your content (including metadata about your content) using techniques such as machine learning in order to improve our services and the user experience; and

 - For legal reasons: